How do pensions work in Germany?

 Who can get a Riester contract?

 All those who contribute to the public pension scheme can benefit from these subsidies.
-So this applies to all employees, but also recipients of unemployment benefits, parents on parental leave, caregivers, early retirees, and artists.
-Self-employed or persons without their own income can also be indirectly eligible as the spouse of an employee with a Riester contract.
+This applies to all employees, recipients of unemployment benefits, parents on parental leave, caregivers, early retirees, and artists.
+Self-employed or persons without their income can also be indirectly eligible as the spouse of an employee with a Riester contract.

 Subsidies for Riester contracts